Searles Lake Gem and Mineral Society

 everyone who helped make this

 possible.
-I am sure we will have to park close next year as
+I am sure we will have to park equally close next year as

 well.